software-mansion/react-native-gesture-handler/docs/getting-started.md

 #### Linking

-> **Important**: This step is only applicable for React Native 0.59 or lower.
-Since v0.60 linking happens automatically.
+> **Important**: You only need to do this step if you're using React Native 0.59 or lower.
+Since v0.60, linking happens automatically.

 ```bash
 react-native link react-native-gesture-handler